clirdlf/ndsa.org/conference/conference.md

 - **Kristen Weischedel**, IIT
 - **Lauren Work**, University of Virginia Library (Communications Liaison)
 - **Frederick Zarndt**, Global Connexions

+### DigiPres Call for Proposals

+The 2021 Digital Preservation Call for Proposals closed on May 17, 2021.
+You can review the CFP [here](https://ndsa.org/conference/digital-preservation-2021/cfp/).

 ### Calendar and Past Meetings
 **Future Events:** For the latest on upcoming events, see our [NDSA calendar](/calendar).
 More events relevant to the NDSA's mission are to be found on the [DLF Community Calendar](https://www.diglib.org/opportunities/calendar/).